 Roger Connor of the Troy Trojans hits the first big league grand slam in 1880.

-In the early years of big league baseball home runs were hard to come by.
-Ball parks were small, but the ball was dead—much softer with a less elastic core then modern balls.
+In the early years of Major League Baseball home runs were hard to come by.
+Ball parks were small, but the ball was dead—much softer with a less elastic core than modern balls.
 Bats were heavy slowing down bat speed.
 Pitchers had yet to perfect a 90 mile per hour fast ball.
 It took a dead eye, prodigious strength, a bit of luck, and usually a tail wind to get a ball over the fences.
 Instead of waiting for big innings where sluggers clear the bases, as in the modern game, it was small ball—singles, doubles, stolen bases, daring slides with sharpened spikes high, plus a lot of walks and hit batsmen.

 Before there was a Babe Ruth, there was Roger Connor, a towering first baseman—said to be 6’3’’ in an age when men were generally much shorter—who started his career with the Troy, New York Trojans in 1880 at the age of 22.